Continuing Education

 By registering for an event, you agree to our Registration Terms and Conditions.
 UW-Whitewater will hold all registrants responsible for their conduct.
 Serious misconduct or disruption will lead to immediate dismissal from event.
 Registrants dismissed from the event will not receive a refund.
 Please review the Terms and Conditions for more details.

 We receive many questions from registrants.
-Click here to review our frequently asked questions about registering and attending an event.
+We have prepared a page with answers to our frequently asked questions about registering and attending an event.

 Prerequisites